 -2 bay leaves

 Heat your oven to 375 degrees.
 Take your meat out of refrigeration and place onto a platter.
 Salt the meat aggressively and allow to come to room temperature (1 hour).
 In a large Dutch oven heat 4 tablespoons of olive oil over high heat until almost smoking.
 Place your meat into the Dutch oven and sear until deep dark golden brown (approximately 6 minutes per side) on both sides.
 Remove your meat to rest.
-Discard any excess fat from the Dutch oven.
+Discard any excess fat from the Dutch oven but do not wash.